-The Department of Physiology and Biophysics offers work leading to a doctoral degree, and participates in the MD/PhD joint degree program (see the MD/PhD section for more information).
+The Department of Physiology and Biophysics offers work leading to the Master of Science or Doctor of Philosophy degree, and participates in the Medical Scientist Training Program (see the Medical Scientist Training Program section for more information).
 The Interdepartmental Concentration in Neuroscience is available.
 The department is oriented toward the study of mammalian physiology.
 Students are initially immersed in an integrated curriculum and later they complete specialized training in an area of physiology of their choice: Cardiovascular Physiology and Metabolism, Cytoskeleton and Vascular Biology, Gastrointestinal Physiology, Neurosciences, Reproductive and Endocrine Sciences, Signal Transduction and Gene Regulation, Smooth and Skeletal Muscle Physiology.
 All areas focus on the integrative aspects of physiology, studying gene expression to the whole organism.